Sharon2000205/Sharon-Kendi/content/blog/_index.md

 ---
-title: A Blog That Works
+title: Kelvin Kiprono Blog
 description: |
-  This is a fully featured blog that supports categories, tags, series, and pagination.
+  The greatest value of a picture is when it forces us to notice what we never expected to see.
-author: "The R Markdown Team @RStudio"
+author: "Kelvin Kiprono"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: true